 On the first New York business day of each month, each index commodity futures contract will be tested in order to determine whether to continue including it in the index.
 If the index commodity futures contract requires delivery of the underlying commodity in the next month, known as the delivery month, a new index commodity futures contract will be selected for inclusion in the index.
-For each index commodity in the index, the new index commodity futures contract selected will be the index commodity futures contract with the best possible implied roll yield (as determined by the index sponsor) based on the closing price for each eligible index commodity futures contracts.
-Eligible index commodity futures contracts are any index commodity futures contracts having a delivery month no sooner than the month after the delivery month of the index commodity futures contract currently in the index, and no later than the thirteenth month after the testing date.
-For example, if the first New York business day is May 1, 2014 and the delivery month of an index commodity futures contract currently in the index is therefore June 2014, the delivery month of an eligible new index commodity futures contract must be between July 2014 and July 2015.
-The implied roll yield is then calculated and the futures contract on the index commodity with the best possible implied roll yield is then selected.
+For each index commodity in the index, the new index commodity futures contract selected will be the index commodity futures contract with the best possible implied roll yield (as determined by the index sponsor) based on the closing price for each eligible index commodity futures contracts are any index commodity futures contracts having a delivery month no sooner than the month after the delivery month of the index commodity futures contract currently in the index, and no later than the thirteenth month after the testing date.
+For example, if the first New York business day is May 1, 2014 and the delivery month of an index commodity futures contract currently in the index and no later than the thirteenth month after the testing date.
+For example, if the first New York business day is May 1, 2014 and the delivery month of an index commodity futures contract currently in the index and the futures contract on the index commodity with the best possible implied roll yield is then calculated and the futures contract on the index commodity with the best possible implied roll yield is then selected.
 If two futures contracts have the same implied roll yield, the futures contract with the minimum number of months prior to the delivery month is selected.